MrLeebo/prisma-ast/README.md

 # @mrleebo/prisma-ast

 This library uses an abstract syntax tree to parse schema.prisma files into an object in JavaScript.

 It is similar to [@prisma/sdk](https://github.com/prisma/prisma/tree/master/src/packages/sdk) except that it preserves comments and model attributes.
+It also doesn't attempt to validate the correctness of the schema at all; the focus is instead on the ability to parse the schema into an object, manipulate it using JavaScript, and re-print the schema back to a file without losing information that isn't captured by other parsers.

 > It is probable that a future version of @prisma/sdk will render this library obsolete.